 For some really creative ways of lighting your food photography, look at our article here.

 Using one light will leave you one set of shadows.
-Combining the light source with reflectors help to minimalise these harsh areas and pull out the detail.
+By combining the light source with reflectors helps to minimalize these harsh areas.
+You’ll have more detail to play around with.

-These give a constant flow of light, which can be moved for different angles and the light can be muted or intensified.
+Softboxes give a constant flow of light.
+They can be moved to obtain different angles or muting an otherwise harsh light.

 How to Shoot Food Photography

 How to take food photography at home?
 You will already have some ideas.
 You may have even prepared some food, now how do you photograph it?

 It all depends on what you want to show.
 Start by ascertaining what the most important aspects are.

 Have you created a huge spread of food, showing multiple dishes?
 If so, an aerial photograph might show off the food in the best possible way.